wenzheli/Latent-Dirichlet-Allocation/README.md

-Java for LDA Topic Model
+Collapsed Gibbs Sampler for LDA model (JAVA)
 ==========

-Collapsed Gibbs Sampler for LDA model.

 You can run the testHDP.java to see how it is working.